ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 ### DRAM chips, shift-register chips and character ROM

 The Apple-1 features 8 KB of DRAM.
 I bought on eBay a set of 16 (but received 17, thank you!)
-Mostek MK4027N-4 chips, ~supposedly~ tested.[^tested] These are 4096x1 chips.
+Mostek MK4027N-4 chips, sold as tested.[^tested] These are 4096x1 chips.

 ![DRAM chips](/assets/posts/apple1/2x/IMG_1008.jpg){:standalone}

-From the same seller, I got a set of 7 Signetics 2504 chips and the 2513 character ROM, again ~supposedly~ tested.[^tested]
+From the same seller, I got a set of 7 Signetics 2504 chips and the 2513 character ROM, again sold as tested.[^tested]

 ![Shift-register, character ROM, and clock chips](/assets/posts/apple1/2x/IMG_1001.jpg){:standalone}